Notice to all MSC contractors working on the Hanford site:

 Any off-road work requires standard off-road equipment including a hand shovel, fire extinguisher, and a means of communications.
 Additional requirements are necessary as the fire danger level increases until all off-road work is prohibited when we get to an "Extreme" fire danger level.
 If a fire does occur, notify the Hanford Fire Department (HFD) immediately even if you believe it has been extinguished.
 The HFD can then response to the site and deal with the situation including checks of the site for any possible hot spots or rekindling.
 For site fire or medical emergencies, notify the HFD by calling 911 on site telephones, or 373-0911 when using a cellular phone.

-It is the general expectation and practice that material ordered for MSA use will be delivered to, and unloaded at, the MSA Central Receiving facility located at 2355 Stevens Drive.
+It is the general expectation and practice that material ordered for MSA use will be delivered to, and unloaded at, the MSA Central Receiving facility located at 2355 Stevens Drive, Richland, WA.
 From there, MSA drivers make deliveries to on-Site locations for end use.

 It is acknowledged that due to the nature of some commodities, it is not practical or in MSA's best interest to deliver and unload the material at the Central Receiving point.
 In such situations, the following process is applicable:

-- The DPOC will coordinate in advance with the Subcontactor and establish a specific delivery schedule and arrange for Site badging and minimum site access training of the Subcontactor to make the on-Site delivery.
+The DPOC will coordinate in advance with the Subcontractor and establish a specific delivery schedule and arrange for Site badging and minimum site access training of the Subcontractor to make the on-Site delivery.

-- At the completion of the delivery, the Subcontactor is expected to exit the MSA Site in a timely manner or coordinate a hand off to a subsequent MSA DPOC if a subsequent MSA delivery is involved.
+At the completion of the delivery, the Subcontractor is expected to exit the MSA Site in a timely manner or coordinate a hand off to a subsequent MSA DPOC if a subsequent MSA delivery is involved.

 Personal protective equipment (PPE) requirements relating to eye and face, head, foot, hand, electrical, and general clothing have been established for protecting employees and visitors from injury due to absorption or physical contact hazards commonly associated with process or environment.
 Specific MSA location have specific PPE requirements.
 Prior to coming onto the Hanford Site, review specific PPE requirements with the Buyer's Technical Representative (BTR) responsible for the contract.
 Following is a brief summary of PPE information: